 As Ambassador Chin outlined, California received 48.9 Billion in foreign investment in 2014, followed by New York State at 35 Billion; Japan and the UK lead all nations as a source of foreign investment into the United States and the bulk of those investments are M&A related; China’s growing investment into the state is focused largely in the Los Angeles and Orange County areas of Southern California.

 Opportunity and challenge for foreign investors

-Panelists discussed a variety of unique attractions California holds for investors including a climate of entrepreneurship, government incentives, leading universities with research & development capabilities, great weather, but also cited challenges including aging infrastructure, tax and regulatory hurdles.
+Panellists discussed a variety of unique attractions California holds for investors including a climate of entrepreneurship, government incentives, leading universities with research & development capabilities, and great weather.
+But also cited challenges including aging infrastructure, tax and regulatory hurdles.